-Transportation Improvement Program (TIP) is a four-year plan detailing programmed federally funded transportation projects for fiscal years 2024 to 2027.
+This Transportation Improvement Program (TIP) is a four-year plan detailing programmed federally funded and regionally significant transportation projects for fiscal years 2024 to 2027.

 The TIP identifies transportation improvements recommended for advancement during the program period, groups the projects into appropriate staging periods, and includes realistic estimates of total costs and anticipated funding sources.
 Projects addressing the transportation needs of Metropolitan Planning Area are identified in the MTP are moved, or programmed, into the TIP based on funding availability.